 The Ausky is a medium-sized dog.
 Like its parents, it is strong and has a muscular build.
 Like its Husky parent, the Ausky is likely to have blue eyes though in some cases it may be brown eyes or perhaps even one of each.
 It has triangular ears that usually stay erect.

 The Ausky is an athletic dog that comes from a lineage of dogs that like to remain active and have been bred for physically demanding work.
 So it is important to keep it engaged.
 If an Ausky is not kept active and stimulated, it may even become destructive.

-The Blue Heeler mix breeds that have been mentioned above are some of the best that you can come across.
+The Australian Cattle Dog mix breeds that have been mentioned above are some of the best that you can come across.
 They combine the agile, hard-working qualities of the Blue Heeler along with other characteristics of individual breeds.
 The offspring are unique companions and are usually avid guard dogs.
 They also inherit the Heeler’s work ethic and are highly energetic dogs that like to be on the move.
 A perfect pet for slightly older kids and growing teens.